brettski74/Milton/resources/README.md

 I've used two different manufacturers for aluminium hotplate PCBs - JLCPCB and PCBWay.
 I'm not sponsored by either of them, they're just the ones I've used because I'm cheap and so are they.
-JLCPCB boards seems to come back with resistances that are more consistent with a 29 micron thick copper layer, so if you're planning to order from JLCPCB use the layouts in teh 29um directory.
+JLCPCB boards seems to come back with resistances that are more consistent with a 29 micron thick copper layer, so if you're planning to order from JLCPCB use the layouts in the 29um directory.
 PCBWay seems to be more consistent with a 35 micron copper layer, so use the 35um directory if you're ordering from PCBWay.
 For any other manufacturers, I'd suggest starting with the 35um layouts and see what you get.
 Also let me know how they are and I can add details here for the benefit of others.